-The Aruba Airport has over 100 non-stop flights every week from 14 North US gateways, and one-stop connections from almost every city in the USA and Canada.
-Aruba also enjoys international flights from European and Latin American countries including Holland, United Kingdom, Ecuador, Colombia, Venezuela, Peru, Argentina and Brazil to welcome every member of your group.
-Aruba Airlines fly regionally and internationally.
+The Aruba Airport has over 100 non-stop flights every week from 14 North American gateways, and one-stop connections from most cities in the USA and Canada.
+Aruba also enjoys international flights from European and Latin American countries including Holland, United Kingdom, Ecuador, Colombia, Venezuela, Peru, Argentina and Brazil.
+Aruba Airlines flights regionally and internationally.

 Queen Beatrix International Airport meets all standards set forth by the ADA (American Disabilities Act) this includes bathrooms, hold rooms, check-in areas, etc. There is a fully equipped medical facility with highly trained professionals.
 Arrangements can be made with facility for special needs upon arrival and/or departure, as well as emergency treatment while at the airport.
 Personnel are also permitted aboard aircrafts in emergencies and for evaluation.